geoschem/GCHP/docs/source/supplement/rundir-config.rst

 If the run crashes unexpectedly then you can restart mid-run rather than start over from the beginning.

 Update settings for checkpoint restart outputs in :file:`runConfig.sh` section :literal:`Output Restarts`.
 Instructions for configuring both regular and irregular frequency restart files are included in the file.
+Note that because months have an irregular number of days, outputting monthly checkpoint files requires using the irregular checkpoint option.

 Turn on/off diagnostics
 """""""""""""""""""""""